Anita Yan Wong is the 4th generation of Lingnan masters specializes in both traditional and modern arts.

 Can you tell us about your art project inspired by “Nüshu”?

 My great grandmother and part of my grandmother’s generation had to bind their feet to be able to marry.
 It was considered beautiful, and it was a display of status—they didn’t need their feet to work, they were called lotus feet.
 But in fact, that’s very painful; they do it when the girls are extremely young, three years of age maybe.
 So the girls can’t work and can’t go outside.
 Women are not allowed to do many things.
 They don’t have the status men do.
 So there’s no freedom.
-Women were forbidden any kind of formal education for many centuries, and they developed the Nüshu script in order to communicate with one another.
+Women have forbidden any kind of formal education for many centuries, and they developed the Nüshu script in order to communicate with one another.
 Then, right before they got married and after they got married, the women would write to each other in the secret language of woman: Nüshu.

 When men look at it, they can’t understand because it’s a language created by women and exclusively used by women.
-Those writings are very poetic, often in the format of poems, letters or songs.
+Those writings are very poetic, often in the format of poems, letters, or songs.
 It’s always about how they suffer, how they miss their family.
 When you read it, it’s very emotional.
 So, I want to learn more about Nüshu.
 I want to learn more about what they wrote because I’m a Chinese-American artist and I have all the freedom in the world, and when I look at my grandmother’s time, not so long ago, women didn’t have anything.
 But now that I have the freedom to express, what do I want to say in my art?
-So, this project was for fun at first.
+So, this project was fun at first.

 I didn’t realize until later that it was an act in my own personal space that touched me on a very personal level.
 I somehow connected with these women, their stories, through this project.
 I came to realize how lucky I am, as a modern Chinese woman, to be educated and most importantly, allowed to express myself with my art.
 I look forward to getting up every morning because I can create art.
 Now this project means a lot to me not only on a personal level but also because not many people know about Nüshu; it’s invisible paintings etched on glass.
 These paintings and stories are revealed when the viewer shines a light on them.
 This action contains the meaning of discovering the secret letters of these women.
 This action connects the viewers to the hidden secrets and the women that wrote them.